yangshun/front-end-interview-handbook/contents/trivia.md

   - Explain the CSS box model.
   - Explain the various CSS `position` properties and its differences.

-If you are looking for trivia questions to practice, check out [GreatFrontEnd](https://www.greatfrontend.com).
-Not only it contains front end interview [study plans](https://www.greatfrontend.com/study-plans), it also has a [huge question bank of trivia questions and answers](https://www.greatfrontend.com/prepare/quiz).

 ## Advanced examples

 For more senior candidates, expect to explain more advanced stuff with no absolute answers.